 North Carolina statutes consider a wide range of offenses to be violent crimes.
+These statutes are the same in Beaufort, Morehead City, and all of Carteret County.
 Some of these are misdemeanors, while others are serious felonies.
 Every crime has certain elements that must be proven in a court of law in order for the defendant to be convicted.
 The role of a criminal defense attorney is to investigate what happened and challenge the State’s evidence.
 If you are facing charges for violent crimes, you need the experienced criminal defense team of Hancock Law Firm.

 Common Violent Crimes:

 Common law assault means placing another person in fear of bodily injury or death.
 On the other hand, battery refers to any unwanted, offensive touching of another person.
 Such touching may or may not cause injury to the victim.
 “Assault and battery” are often used together, although there is a difference in whether the victim was touched.
 North Carolina’s assault statutes cover the act of placing someone in fear of injury or death as well as the actual unwanted touching of someone.
 You can be charged with simple assault if you either threaten someone or actually touch them in an unwanted or threatening manner.

 There is a separate crime known as sexual battery.
 This is defined as engaging in sexual contact with another person for purposes of sexual arousal, gratification, or abuse.
 A person convicted of sexual battery will be required to register as a sex offender.

 Assault may be charged as either a misdemeanor or a felony, depending on the facts involved.
 Certain factors such as the use of a deadly weapon can elevate the charges.